What things need to be licensed, what can but needn’t be, and what shouldn’t be?

 To say something to them?
 They wouldn’t know what he’s talking about.
 No, to say something to you.
 And if you can’t or won’t look in a mirror to see what hat you’re wearing, then neither can you be trusted to know what hat you’re wearing when you’re back in the office and the classroom.

 So then what’s your colleague to do?
 All he can do is keep his own distance and counsel students to do likewise.
-And that’s not a very collegial position to put a colleague in, now is it?
+And that’s not a very collegial position for you to have put a colleague in, now is it?